Computing and Information Technology Values and Policies: Values and Policies

 With its connection to networks outside the university (such as the Internet), the university participates in a global electronic community.
 We must adhere to the policies of these external networks to ensure our continued participation in this community.
 Use of a resource external to the university must conform to the policies established by the provider of that resource.

 Commercial use of university resources could endanger its status as a nonprofit organization.
-Therefore, commercial use is not allowed without permission from the provost and executive vice president or the vice president for business affairs.
+Therefore, commercial use is not allowed without permission from the provost and executive vice president or the vice president for business and financial affairs.
 Incidental personal use of computing and information technology resources is permitted as long as it does not have a detrimental effect on university-related use, is noncommercial and does not present a cost to the university.

 The use of university resources to commit a crime is a violation of university values.
 This includes activities explicitly covered by laws governing the electronic medium, as well as use of the electronic medium as a means to commit other crimes.
 Illegal activities will be reported to the appropriate law enforcement authorities.

-Depending on the classification of the individual involved (faculty, staff or student), suspected violations of these values and policies will be confidentially reported to the provost and executive vice president, the vice president for business affairs, or the vice president for student affairs and enrollment management.
+Depending on the classification of the individual involved (faculty, staff or student), suspected violations of these values and policies will be confidentially reported to the provost and executive vice president, the vice president for business and financial affairs, or the vice president for student affairs and enrollment management.
 Only these university officials (or the president) may authorize further investigation or review of materials which would otherwise be considered private or confidential.
 Such authorization is granted on a case-by-case basis and only as it directly relates to a suspected violation.
 Suspected violations will be processed in a manner consistent with standard university procedures as defined in faculty, staff and student handbooks.
 An individual’s access to certain computing and information technology resources may be suspended during the processing of a suspected violation.

 Improper use of computing and information technology may result in the violation of civil law as well as the criminal laws of local, state and federal governments.
 The investigation of such violations may be conducted entirely without the knowledge or participation of Samford University.